Learning & Development

 When do the series start?

 We are planning on running 11 training sessions in total, with one held each month starting in February 2021.
-We will launch the full virtual series in the coming weeks.
+See full programme pdf attached below.

 Who will deliver the training?